openbridge/ob_hacky_slack/README.md

       if 2 restarts within 3 cycles then exec /usr/bin/bash -c "sh /usr/local/bin/slack.sh -a -c #testing -s error -M monit" repeat every 3 cycles else if succeeded then exec /usr/bin/bash -c "sh /usr/local/bin/slack.sh -a -c #testing -s ok -M monit" if 5 restarts within 5 cycles then timeout
 ```
-## Using Hacky Slack in with other apps.
+### Using Hacky Slack in with other apps.

-Hacky Slack can be extended to support other applications.
+Hacky Slack can be extended to support other applications besides Monit.
 For example, Nagios monitoring or Cron.
 Really, any application can send messages via Hacky Slack.

+Since no user (<code>- u</code>) was specified it will default to using the host system IP address

 # Icons